01 of 12

 One of the most common and traditional ways to make use of natural materials around the holidays is with wreaths - especially evergreen wreaths.
 They're classic, beautiful, and work with every style of decor.
 These types of wreaths can be embellished with all sorts of ribbons and decorations, but the truth is that they don't really need it.
 They're perfectly beautiful all on their own.
 If you want to decorate with natural Christmas decorations there's no better way than with a classic evergreen wreath.Continue to 10 of 12 below.

 Have some festive fun with your fire logs by creating a container in the shape of a Christmas tree.
 They can be made pretty easily in any size you like by screwing together a few pieces of wood.
 Just make sure they're big enough to hold all your logs.
 Embellish the display with a little greenery and you've got the perfect outdoor decoration.Continue to 11 of 12 below.

 Decorating with birch logs is a great way to achieve a rustic and natural look during the holidays.
 Arrange them on a fireplace hearth, place them in a wire basket, wrap them in white twinkle lights, or even use them to make candle holders.
 Their very presence around the holidays will lend a rustic and natural vibe to any room—it almost doesn't even matter what you do with them.Continue to 12 of 12 below.

 12 of 12

 The rich red color of cranberries makes for a perfect holiday decoration.
 One of the best ways to display them is with candles.
 Simply fill a clear glass vase with cranberries and nestle a pillar candle within.
-You can also add greenery and pinecones if you so wish.
-If you really want to make an impact make several of these candle holders and place them down the center of a dining table to create a beautiful centerpiece.
+You can also add greenery and pinecones if you wish.
+And if you really want to make an impact, make several of these candle holders and place them down the center of a dining table to create a beautiful tablescape.